JamesABaker/jamesabaker.github.io/about.md

 ### Out of the lab

- - I am an active [STEM ambassador](https://www.stem.org.uk/stem-ambassadors) that engages with the general public and schools regularly.
+ - I regularly engage with the general public and schools about science.
  If you are interested in arranging a visit, don't hesitate to get in touch.
 	- Featured in the Sanger blog post on ["Inspiring prisoners and their families with genomics"](https://sangerinstitute.blog/2020/08/25/inspiring-prisoners-and-their-families-with-genomics/).
     - I have been awarded a grant from the Enabling Fund from the Wellcome Trust to run a workshop in schools and public events for using video games to examine protein structures.